 import sys

-print('Good morning, you are running Python:', sys.version)
+print(f'Good morning, you are running Python version: {sys.version}')

 To go back, type: